Chairman, Read Fort Worth

-Matt Rose is chairman of the Fort Worth Literacy Partnership and executive chairman of BNSF Railway Co.
+Matt Rose is chairman of Read Fort Worth and executive chairman of BNSF Railway Co.
 He served 13 years as BNSF chief executive officer and 11 years as chairman.
 BNSF became a Berkshire Hathaway-owned company in 2010.

 Mr. Rose serves on the Board of Directors of AT&T and Fluor Corp and on the Board of Trustees of the U.S. Chamber of Commerce and Texas Christian University.
 He also serves as Chair of the Dallas Federal Reserve Bank Board of Directors.

 Betsy Price, a Fort Worth native, was elected in 2011 as the 44th mayor of the City of Fort Worth.
 In 2015, Price ran unopposed and was re-elected to a third two-year term.
 As the 16th largest city in the United States, Fort Worth remains one of the fastest growing large cities in the country.

 Along with her focus on promoting jobs, strengthening education, fighting crime and improving mobility, Price has made significant strides along the path toward her vision of a healthy, engaged, educated and fiscally responsible city.

 Superintendent, Fort Worth ISD

 Dr. Kent Paredes Scribner is superintendent of the Fort Worth Independent School District, serving more than 87,000 students and 11,000 employees.

 During his tenure Dr. Scribner has reduced executive administration and other central office positions to better support teachers and students by redirecting those resources to schools.
 He’s placed a renewed emphasis on universal pre-kindergarten, broken ground for the I. M. Terrell Academy for STEM and Visual and Performing Arts, and begun implementation of FWISD Leadership Academies at five underperforming District campuses.